 Sending a little one unaccompanied off to another destination in another state or even country can feel like a daunting task.
 Many different types of unexpected challenges can come up and so you obviously want to do your best to make sure that the unaccompanied minor is in good hands.

-In this article, I will break down everything you need to know about the Delta Airlines unaccompanied minor policy, including things like the fees, and I’ll also show the different rules that apply to different ages and provide some tips for unaccompanied minors.
+In this article, I will break down everything you need to know about the Delta Airlines unaccompanied minor policy, including things like the fees.
+I’ll also show the different rules that apply to different ages and provide some tips for unaccompanied minors.

 What is the Delta unaccompanied minor policy?